2024-25 School Profile

 Community

 East Irondequoit is a central school district of about 30,000 residents, adjacent to the City of Rochester in Monroe County.
 The district is bounded on the north by Durand-Eastman Park and Lake Ontario, on the east by Irondequoit Bay and on the south and west by the City of Rochester and the West Irondequoit Central School District.
-The system serves about 3,600 public school students in two primary schools (K-2 ), two intermediate schools (3-5), East Irondequoit Middle School (6-8), and Eastridge High School (9-12).
+The system serves about 3,000 public school students in two primary schools (K-2 ), two intermediate schools (3-5), East Irondequoit Middle School (6-8), and Eastridge High School (9-12).
+Eastridge is a diverse community both culturally and economically.
+The breakdown is as follows:

 Eastridge C.E.E.B. and A.C.T.
 Code Number: 334797